aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/add-comment-in-worksheet/_index.md

 //Setting the name of the newly added worksheet

-worksheet.Name = "Adding Comment in Execl Cell";
+worksheet.Name = "Adding Comment in Excel Cell";

 //Adding a comment to "F5" cell